tperry2x-uk/OpenXTalk-Community-DPE/README.md

 1. Main system:

-  * `engine/` — The main LiveCode engine.
+  * `engine/` — The main OpenXTalk engine.
 This directory produces the IDE, "standalone", "installer" and "server" engines

 2. Non-third-party libraries:

   * `libcore/` — A static library that provides various basic functions and types, and is used by many of the other subprojects

-  * `libexternal/` and `libexternalv1` — Static libraries that support the LiveCode "external" interface, which allows the engine to load plugins
+  * `libexternal/` and `libexternalv1` — Static libraries that support the OpenXTalk "external" interface, which allows the engine to load plugins

 3. Externals (libraries that can be dynamically loaded into the engine at runtime):